 In 2011, Teddy Bridgewater played in the U.S. Army All-American Bowl.

-On January 1, 2014, Teddy Bridgewater announced that he would forgo his final year of eligibility at Louisville and enter the NFL draft.
+On January 1, 2014, Teddy Bridgewater announced that he would forgo his final year of eligibility at Louisville and enter the NFL Draft.

-On January 13, 2015, Teddy Bridgewater was selected as the quarterback of the 2014 NFL All-Rookie team by the Pro Football Writers of America.
+In 2014, Teddy Bridgewater completed his rookie year and was later selected as the quarterback of the NFL All-Rookie team by the Pro Football Writers of America.

-Due to Brees's injury, Bridgewater was named the starting quarterback for Week 3.
+Due to Drew Brees's injury, Bridgewater was named the starting quarterback for Week 3.
 In that game, Bridgewater completed 19 of 27 passes for 177 yards and two touchdowns as the Saints defeated the Seahawks on the road by a score of 33–27.
 This was the first game where Bridgewater threw for more than one touchdown in a game since Week 15 of the 2015 season.

 On January 25, 2016, Teddy Bridgewater was named to his first Pro Bowl.